mathieu-benoit/hello-humanitec/docs/gke-basic.md

     -o jsonpath="{.status.loadBalancer.ingress[*].ip}")
 ```

-## (Platform admin) Create the Google Service Account to access the GKE cluster from Humanitec to in Google Cloud
+## [PA-GCP] Create the Google Service Account to access the GKE cluster

 Create the Google Service Account (GSA) with the appropriate role:
 ```bash